Welcome to EuroSOI-ULIS 2025!

 Warsaw is the capital of Poland and its biggest city.
 The city was a witness of wars and the Warsaw Uprising during the II World War (in 1944), during which it was almost wholly destroyed.
 Rebuilt after the war, it has kept its historical atmosphere in the Old Town.
 Nowadays, Warsaw is Poland’s business center with headquarters of many international companies.
 The city is divided into 18 districts.

-WUT Main Campus is located in the most central district called “Śródmieście”.
 Each city has a place that is its showcase and a must-see on any trip.
 In Warsaw, it’s the Old Town, entered on the UNESCO World Heritage List – it’s where the city’s heart has been beating for centuries.
 However, when you cross the Vistula River and look at the Old Town from a distance, you are struck by how unusual the city’s panorama is – skyscrapers rise above the red roofs of the Old Town.
 Historical buildings blend in harmoniously with modern architecture, and the city surprises us by revealing its second face.

 Airport

-Chopin Airport in Warsaw.
-The website includes an interactive arrival/departure timetable and information on transportation.
-To reach WUT, take bus line no. 175 or 188 in front of the Airport Exit gates and get off at the METRO POLITECHNIKA stop.
-When you get off the bus, you need to walk about 950 m to PL.
-POLITECHNIKI 1.
-Another way to reach the city centre and the Central Railway Station is to take a train directly from the airport (look here for more information).
+By bus line 175 you may get from the airport to the city center.
+Another way to reach the city center and the Railway Central Station (Warszawa Centralna) is to take a train directly from the airport (look here for more information).
 When you leave the baggage claims area, you must follow colored lines on the floor.

 Taxis